riverbed/riverbed-operator/README.md

 -
 - update the analysisServerHost to your Analysis Server Host identifier.
 - update the customerId to your Customer ID.
 If using on-prem analysis server, leave this value as an empty string.
+- update proxyServerHost .
+If you need to connect to the analysis server through a proxy, specify the fully-qualified domain name (FQDN), or IP address for the proxyServerHost.
+Leave this value as an empty string if a proxy server is not used.
+- update proxyServerPort if you are using a proxy server to the appropriate value,

 **Verify that the Riverbed APM Agent is running**